ocua21/ocua21/README.md

 🎓 Graduated with a Bachelor's in Computer Science and Data Analytics

-📚 Currently working as a Federal Business Analyst Consultant in Cybersecurity
+📚 Currently working as a Business Analyst Consultant in Cybersecurity

-🔍 Exploring opportunities in Business Intelligence and Data Analytics
+🔍 Exploring opportunities in Artificial Intelligence and Data Analytics

 🧠 Continuously learning new skills and creating projects
 <br>